tducasse/cpp-game-engine/README.md

-# TWNG
+# Game Engine

+Just a sample game engine - mostly as a learning experiment.
+Built in C++ on top of SDL, scriptable in Lua through Sol2 bindings.
+Cross platform thanks to CMake, and compiles to wasm and js via emscripten.

 ## Work on it
 - `git clone REPO`
-- `cd twng`
+- `cd game_engine`
 - `git submodule update --init`
 - open the folder with Visual Studio, it should detect CMake automatically
 - right-click on CMakeLists.txt, then click "Debug" to run the project
-- the `lua` folder, which contains `main.lua`, is symlinked alongside the compiled executable, so modify `main.lua` and it should be fine
+- the `sample` folder, which contains a test game, is symlinked alongside the compiled executable, so modify `main.lua` and it should run be fine

 ## Compiling a web version
 ### Prerequisites